New Grant Opportunity!

 Please respond to the following questions in the order in which they appear.

-(Margins should be no less than 1”on all sides, fonts should be no smaller than 12 point, and spacing should provide easy reading for the panelists.)
+(Margins should be no less than 1” on all sides, fonts should be no smaller than 12 point, and spacing should provide easy reading for the panelists.)

-3. Accessibility.
+2. Accessibility and Underserved populations.
 Describe specific ways your organization involves individuals who have limited access to the arts due to disabilities, low income, and distance from arts centers, or other barriers.

 Impact of Request on New Hampshire’s Arts Work Force